stevencombs/retrocombs.github.io/_posts/pet/2022-12-03-upgrade-pet.md

 Using a couple of sources of information, here's what I know about the history of this Commodore PET 2001:

 1. Property tags on the back of the computer tell me the PET went into service at the University of Nevada Las Vegas.
 It's appropriate that this Commodore PET is back in the hands of an educator.
-2. Chris Hutchinson's [PET database](https://docs.google.com/spreadsheets/d/1NTQpIdW1gT3KTPUPs5mWHLGJxomzp0It32OHQ076W90/edit?usp=sharing) tells me the PET ended up at a Goodwill in Southern Nevada and [he archived the images](https://drive.google.com/drive/folders/1AeJuEBxaX6w6MbbFM7Q2PfqjJzrumg9V):
+2. Chuck Hutchins' [PET database](https://docs.google.com/spreadsheets/d/1NTQpIdW1gT3KTPUPs5mWHLGJxomzp0It32OHQ076W90/edit?usp=sharing) tells me the PET ended up at a Goodwill in Southern Nevada and [he archived the images](https://drive.google.com/drive/folders/1AeJuEBxaX6w6MbbFM7Q2PfqjJzrumg9V):

     ![Image from Goodwill](/images/pet/pet-goodwill-tag.jpg)